DannyHromau/monitoring-service/README.md

 * after successful starting the postgres container start prepare data from file `init.sql`
 * connection config located in jdbc.properties files (`db` folder)
 * db entities description located in `ddl.sql` file

+# Running Intellij Idea:
+1. Open project in IntelliJ, it will create an `.idea`.
+2. Use *File* > *Project Structure* to confirm Java 17 is used.
+3. Create *Edit Configuration* (if not exist Add new *Maven* configuration) or check build and run options(must be specified Java 17 SDK for 'monitoring-service' module).
+4. 4.
+Use the *Maven* tools window to:
+   * *Toggle "Skip Tests" Mode* (if You won't to testing the application)
+   * *Execute Maven Goal*: `clean install`
+   * check the target directory (You should see an archive there named *monitoring-service-1.0-SNAPSHOT.war*)
+   * Start the app with command *jetty:run*

+# Deploying with Apache Tomcat:
+1. Go to target folder and find *monitoring-service-1.0-SNAPSHOT.war*
+2. Copy *monitoring-service-1.0-SNAPSHOT.war* to *webapps* folder in Tomcat
+3. Configure Tomcat with Java 17
+4. Restart tomcat